 - English Teachers in Korea who complete their 12-month contract will typically receive an extra month’s salary as a bonus.

 From the spectacular skylines of Shanghai and 250 mile-per-hour bullet trains to the imperial grandeur of the Forbidden City in Beijing and the ancient treasures of Xi'an, China offers a wealth of contrasts between ancient and modern and East and West.
-And, with 300 million Chinese taking English classes every year, it's also the largest and one of the most lucrative job markets in the world for teaching English abroad.
+And, with 300 million Chinese taking English classes every year, it's also the largest TEFL job market in the world, with some of the highest-paying ESL jobs for English teachers abroad.

 Highlights of Teaching English in China:

 - Make enough money to save $500-$1,500 a month or more after expenses.